YaserMarey/YaserMarey.github.io/ml_unique_puzzle_3.md

 ***Stream processing***, on the other hand, refers to the process of analyzing and processing data as it is generated or collected in real time.
 Stream processing systems are designed to handle high-velocity, high-volume, and continuous data streams.

 The data is processed as soon as it is generated and doesn't wait for a batch of data.
-Examples of stream processing systems include Apache Kafka, Apache Flink, and Apache Storm.
+Examples of stream processing systems are Apache Kafka, Apache Flink, and Apache Storm.

 Both batch and stream processing have their own advantages and use cases.
 Batch processing is better suited for offline and historical analysis, while stream processing is better suited for real-time monitoring, alerting, and decision-making.